landoskape/vrAnalysis/docs/database.md

 room for explaining how it works, but at the moment, I'll just focus on using it.

+## How it works
+The database module is designed to work with a local SQL database.
+At the moment, my SQL database is Microsoft Access, which is available as part of Microsoft Office.
+However, most of the code is generally just SQL code, so the only place that needs a change for a different database host is

 ## Standard Usage
 This section contains codeblocks explaining how to use the database.
 Note that it's designed so it's easy to copy code when previewed on GitHub, so I suggest